miklevin/MikeLev.in/_posts/2021-08-20-adding-google-analytics-to-github-io-page-with-jekyll.md

 headline: Successfully Installing Google Analytics on my Github.io Page with Jekyll
 description: I recently installed Google Analytics on my Github.io Page with Jekyll, and I'm so glad I took the time to understand the Liquid system and what was going on underneath.
 After a few moments of research, I was able to successfully install Google Analytics and now I'm ready to move on to the next step.
 Read my blog post to find out how I did it!
 keywords: Google Analytics, Github.io, Jekyll, Liquid system, Installation, Configuration, Tweaking, Research, Understanding
-categories: jekyll, google analytics, github.io
+categories: github.io, google analytics, jekyll
 permalink: /blog/adding-google-analytics-to-github-io-page-with-jekyll/
 layout: post
 ---